 It was day #10 and the chopper was mysteriously late so my friend Paul and I decided to make our way up to the saddle at ‘Fury Gap’ where we hoped to get radio contact with the pilot.
 After a couple hours skinning our way to the col we saw the chopper buzz over our heads towards camp.
 We scrambled to switch to ski mode and rushed back to camp as quickly as our exhausted little legs would take us.

 Upon arriving, our 3rd adventurer, Chris was busily breaking down camp, panicking to get everything in the heli.
 The pilot had a concerned look on his face and insisted we get moving ASAP!
-After the fastest packing job you’ve ever witnessed, I’m seated in the bird buckling up as Paul turns to me with a look of relief and says… “well at least he’s not going anywhere without us now.”
+After the fastest packing job you’ve ever, I’m seated in the bird buckling up as Paul turns to me with a look of relief and says, “well at least he’s not going anywhere without us now.”

 I’ll never forget those words as it wasn’t 30 seconds later when the pilot jumps in and says “sorry guys, you’ll have to get out.”
 The weather was coming in fast and the one remaining hole in the clouds was too high for him to fly with all our weight.
-In disbelief, we pull our stuff out and huddled next to the machine.
-As he disappeared through that hole in the sky we hear the words, “I’ll be back when the sky is blue” crackle over the radio… little did we know that wouldn’t be for another 6 days.
+In disbelief, we pull our stuff out and huddled next to the machine as it lifted off.
+As the pilot disappeared through that hole in the sky we hear the words, “I’ll be back when the sky is blue” crackle over the radio.
+Little did we know that wouldn’t be for another 6 days.

 The name is a bit of a double entendre, the term Section 8 was historically used in the US military for those who had gone off the deep end and were presumed mentally unfit for service.
 For fans of the classic TV show M.A.S.H. you’ll recall the character Clinger, who constantly wore a dress in hopes of being sent home on a ‘Section 8’ discharge.

-Section 8: A team of snow sport professionals based on Vancouver Island, Canada… creators of the infamous SLT program… the most comprehensive ski & snowboard course on the planet!
+Section 8: A team of snow sport professionals based on Vancouver Island, Canada.
+Creators of the infamous SLT program, ridiculously fun all mountain ski improvement camps... and 'Revolutionary' dance moves.